-Now he lives a stuff-free life, with a Dodge Charger that's paid off and a paid-off home where his ex-wife can raise their daughter.
+Now he lives a stuff-free life, with a Dodge Charger that's paid off and a home (also paid off) where his ex-wife can raise their daughter.
 He's been too generous over the years.
 If a student couldn't pay the dues at his gym for a few months, he ate the costs.
 But now he's living week to week.
 The gym pays for itself and earns him enough to make a living.
 But the old days of big sponsorship checks and big fight purses are gone.
 He no longer drinks the way he used to; he still has a nightcap with regularity but doesn't have to dull the emotional and physical pain as he did when he was still fighting.

 He retired in April 2017.
 But if you've followed mixed martial arts (or any sport, really), you know how those retirements go.

 That is the way it is with Torres.
-He is back in the gym, not just teaching classes but training himself, getting his body back in shape and used to the rigors of fighting.
+He is back in the gym, not just teaching classes but also training himself, getting his body back in shape and used to the rigors of fighting.
 No one who has known him for any length of time is surprised by this.
 He plans on fighting locally, in the East Chicago area, in April and then, after that?
 He won't ever return to the UFC, he says, not even if they were to call him tomorrow and beg him to come back.
 There's just too much bad blood, too much history.

 But there are other options.
 Maybe it's Bellator.
 Maybe it's Combate Americas, the Hispanic-targeted promotion created by the first UFC impresario, Campbell McLaren.
 Maybe it's somewhere in Europe or in Asia.
 The one certainty is that it's whomever pays him the most money.
 It doesn't matter who it is; it just matters how much money they're willing to put on the table.